Virtual vector bundles and graded Thom spectra: The homotopy theory of -spaces

 \section{The homotopy theory of $\cW$-spaces}

 In this section we set up the basic homotopy theory of $\cW$-spaces.
 This is analogous to the homotopy theory of $\cJ$-spaces considered in \cite{Sagave-S_diagram}.
-The corresponding homotopy theory of $\cV$-spaces has been worked out by Lind~\cite{Lind-diagram}.
 Much of this material is quite standard and we only cover the minimum needed for the rest of the paper.